rajasoun/gophers/docs/study-guide/sprint-plans/S2-21stJune-2nd-July.md

 >	NOTE: " Release tips pkg " to github is pending.

->	In Sprint, I Worked on Tips Project :
+>	In Sprint, Team Worked on Tips Project :
    1. With TDD on writing unit test case and
    1. Also applied dependency injection(io.reader and io.writer interface)
    1. Designed low coulping and high cohesive design